aerostack2/aerostack2.github.io/docs/_09_development/_develop_guide/_develop_guide/_create_gazebo_assets.rst

 they are named m1_joint, m2_joint, m3_joint and m4_joint.
 These names can be changed to match your links names.
 The '_joint' is, however, necessary (if m1 is changed for YOUR_LINK, then its joint would have to be YOUR_LINK_joint).
 In addition to this, the base link of your quadrotor model must be 'base_link'.

+With this and your model added to a directory that has been added to the Gazebo resources path variable (check :ref:`this section <development_tutorials_gazebo_assets_objects>` of the adding Gazebo assets tutorial), your new drone is ready to be loaded by Gazebo and fly using Aerostack2.
+Make sure you use the name of the model folder as the ``model_type`` field when configuring your new drone in your simulation configuration file.

-For your model to be properly loaded by Aerostack2, it has to be added as a valid drone type at ``as2_gazebo_assets/src/as2_gazebo_assets/models/drone.py``.
-This script declares a class ``DroneTypeEnum`` to which your new drone model must be added.
+Although it is not necessary, if you are building Aerostack2 from source, your model can also be added as a valid drone type at ``as2_gazebo_assets/src/as2_gazebo_assets/models/drone.py``.
+This script declares a class ``DroneTypeEnum`` to which your new drone model can be added.

 .. code-block:: python